-In general, one uses a graph coloring algorithm that tries to minimize the number of matvecs for a good estimate [Cullum, Tůma - 2006].
+In general, given the sparsity pattern, one runs a graph coloring algorithm that tries to minimize the number of matvecs for a good estimate [Cullum, Tůma - 2006].

 Hence recomputing the preconditioner requires for every linear system:

 - A number of additional matvecs to estimate the current matrix - When the nonzero pattern changes during the sequence: Rerunning the graph coloring algorithm.